zhaoguanchen/me/content/home/experience.md

       Founded in 2000, Bitauto was listed on the New York Stock Exchange in 2010 and became a member of the Tencent family in November 2020 when it completed its privatization.
 As a leading automotive Internet company in China, Bitauto provides professional and rich Internet information and shopping guide services for Chinese auto users, and effective Internet marketing solutions for auto manufacturers and auto dealers. <img src="https://gczhao.me/image/experience/yiche.jpeg" />

       Responsibility:
-        - Participated in the development of Data Quality System, which  monitors data changes in the data warehouse in multiple dimensions according to preset rules, and pushes alerts to relevant groups.
+        - Participated in the development of the Data Quality System, which monitors data changes in the data warehouse in multiple dimensions according to preset rules, and pushes alerts to relevant groups.
         - Used Spring Boot and Spring Cloud as MicroService Framework.
+Using MySQL and Redis as high-performance database.
+Using Hive as the data collection source.
+        - Data Quality System processes approximately 1,500 tasks per day, with a data coverage rate of 75 percent and a notification delivery rate of 98 percent.
-        - Participated in the secondary development and maintenance of the big data platform based on [CDH](https://www.cloudera.com/products/open-source/apache-hadoop/key-cdh-components.html).
+        - Participated in the secondary development and maintenance of the big data platform based on CDH.
 Mainly responsible for Oozie and HUE.

 design: